 The Bottom Line

-Take some extra time and effort.
-Invest a little to ensure your customers have a great experience on your website will increase your web traffic, let alone improve sales and brand reputation.
+Take some extra time and effort to improve customer experience on your ecommerce website.
+Investing a little to ensure your customers have a great experience on your website will increase your web traffic, let alone sales and online reputation.
 After all, happy customers are more likely to recommend your products or services to others.